BanukaKA/FootballPlayerAPI/README.md

 # FootballPlayerAPI

-A RESTful API managing information of Football Players, Teams and their Leagues
+A RESTful API managing information of Football Players, Teams and their Leagues.
+Technologies:
+#.NET Core
+#DTO
+#REST
+# C#

+This program is fully written and owned by Banuka Kumara Ambegoda